 A lot of our students progress to degree courses in art and design-related subjects.
 Multimedia, Web Design, Packaging, Advertising, Illustration and Animation are among the most popular disciplines.

 You work and develop ideas using a range of processes, skills and techniques producing a portfolio of coursework exemplifying work carried out.

 You will develop a practical project which will be supported by a written element of 1000-3000 words.

 You will have approximately ten weeks to produce prep work.
 At the end of this lead in time you will produce final work in 15 hrs of unaided, supervised time.

 Six good passes at GCSE including two at grade 6 or above

-Grade 5 from Art or Graphics.
-Merit or above if BTEC*
+Grade 5 from Art/Graphic Design/Communication, Merit or above if BTEC

 1 exam project, 1 coursework project

 The Graphics course at Xaverian gives you the opportunity to develop a highly creative, personal style whilst understanding and acknowledging the needs of professional clients.